-4. The waiting list 2022
+4. The waiting list 2023

-In 2022, a total of 400 patients were entered on the waiting list for a first liver transplant (Table 3), this is a slight increase from the 395 entered in 2021 (Figure 4).
-Twelve of the patients listed for a first liver transplant in 2022 were listed as highly urgent.
-This a further slight decrease from the numbers in 2021 and 2020 which were markedly decreased compared to previous years.
+In 2023, a total of 418 patients were entered on the waiting list for a first liver transplant (Table 3), this is an increase from the 400 entered in 2022 (Figure 4).
+Nineteen of the patients listed for a first liver transplant in 2023 were listed as highly urgent.
+This a clear increase from the numbers in 2020, 2021 and 2022 which were markedly decreased compared to previous years.

-Active on waiting list Deceased donor Living donor Dead Permanent withdrawal 122 257 1 8 12
+Active on waiting list Deceased donor Living donor Dead Permanent withdrawal 98 287 1 12 20

 Table 3.
-Patients entering the waiting list in 2022 classified by outcome as of December 31st 2022.
+Patients entering the waiting list in 2023 classified by outcome as of December 31st 2023.

 Figure 4.
-Number of patients entering the waiting list from 2000-2022.
+Number of patients entering the waiting list from 2000-2023.

-The number of deaths among patients listed in 2022 for a first liver transplant was 8 (Denmark 1, Sweden 5 and Finland 2).
-The absolute number of deaths registered on the waiting list has remained rather stable since 1990 (Figure 5) with the lowest number recorded in 2022.
-When the deaths on the waiting list are evaluated in relation to the total liver transplantation activity the relative number of deaths on the waiting list remains low (Figure 6).
+The number of deaths among patients listed in 2023 for a first liver transplant was 12 (Denmark 1, Sweden 3, Finland 3, Norway 4, Estonia 1).
+The absolute number of deaths registered on the waiting list has remained rather stable since 1990 (Figure 5).
+When the deaths on the waiting list are evaluated in relation to the total liver transplantation activity the relative number of deaths on the waiting list remains low as it has been for many years (Figure 6).

 Figure 5.
-Number of patients registered as dead on the waiting list in the period 1990-2022.
+Number of patients registered as dead on the waiting list in the period 1990-2023.

 Figure 6.
-Number of patients registered as dead on the waiting list relative to the total transplantation activity in the period 1990-2022.
+Number of patients registered as dead on the waiting list relative to the total transplantation activity in the period 1990-2023.

-The median waiting time in 2022 was 60 days when excluding patients listed for a highly urgent liver transplantation.
+The median waiting time in 2023 was 60 days when excluding patients listed for a highly urgent liver transplantation.
 The differences according to different ABO blood types were as expected (Table 4) with largely similar numbers since 2010 (Figure 7).

-0 Α AB В 84.5 (1216) 44 (1359) 30.5 (221) 61.5 (847)
+0 Α AB В 122 (1231) 32 (695) 15 (161) 129 (940)

 Table 4.
-Median time on waiting list (days) for patients receiving a first liver allograft in 2022 according to ABO blood type.
-The number in parenthesis represents the maximum waiting time for the indicated blood type in 2022.
+Median time on waiting list (days) for patients receiving a first liver allograft in 2023 according to ABO blood type.
+The number in parenthesis represents the maximum waiting time for the indicated blood type in 2023.
 (Patients listed as highly urgent are excluded from the calculations).

 Figure 7.
-Median waiting time for first liver transplantation according to ABO blood type for 2010-2022.
+Median waiting time for first liver transplantation according to ABO blood type for 2010-2023.
 (Patients listed as highly urgent are excluded from the calculations).

-Tartu had the lowest and Stockholm the longest waiting time in 2022 (Table 5).
-The waiting times in 2022 saw a marked decline in Tartu, but given the low number of transplants in 2021 that number was vulnerable to random variation, in the other centers the waiting times were rather stable (Figure 8).
+Tartu had the lowest and Copenhagen the longest waiting time in 2023 (Table 5).
+The waiting times in 2023 saw a marked increase in Copenhagen, while the waiting time at the other centers were largely stable compare to previous years (Figure 8).
 Nevertheless, the waiting times are remarkably low compared to other programs.

-Copenhagen Gothenburg Helsinki Oslo Stockholm Tartu 48 (328) 61 (705) 42 (847) 57 (552) 78.5 (1359) 37 (1216)
+Copenhagen Gothenburg Helsinki Oslo Stockholm Tartu 112 (1096) 71.5 (1155) 47 (283) 61.5 (1231) 32 (709) 29 (216)

 Table 5.
-Median time on waiting list (days) for patients receiving a first liver allograft in 2022 according to transplantation center.
-The number in parenthesis represents the maximum waiting time for the indicated center in 2022.
+Median time on waiting list (days) for patients receiving a first liver allograft in 2023 according to transplantation center.
+The number in parenthesis represents the maximum waiting time for the indicated center in 2023.
 (Patients listed as highly urgent are excluded from the calculations).

 Figure 8.
-Median waiting time for first liver transplantation according to country for 2010-2022.
+Median waiting time for first liver transplantation according to country for 2015-2023.
 (Patients listed as highly urgent are excluded from the calculations).